GLOBAL MARKETS-Stocks gain as rally holds, euro climbs

 U.S. Treasuries prices slipped, but after this week's sharp retreat, buying inspired by lower prices and higher yields trimmed the session's steepest losses.

-The 30-year bond fell as much as a point, lifting its yield to 3.46 percent before trimming losses to trade down 1/32 at a yield of 3.41 percent.
+The 30-year bond fell as much as a point, lifting its yield to 3.46 percent before trimming losses to down 2/32 at a yield of 3.41 percent.
 The benchmark 10-year U.S. Treasury note was down 5/32 in price to yield 2.30 percent.

 Brent crude rebounded above $125 a barrel as attention returned to restricted Iranian exports and global outages that are trimming spare capacity, following a steep drop in prices the previous day.